History of Illinois in Timeline

 Prior to the Mount Carroll record, a temperature of −37 °F (−38 °C) was recorded on January 15, 2009, at Rochelle, but at a weather station not subjected to the same quality control as official records.

-As of September 2009, Illinois had 1116.06 MW of installed wind power nameplate capacity with another 741.9 MW under construction.
+As of September 2009, Illinois had 1116.06 MW of installed wind power capacity with another 741.9 MW under construction.
+Illinois ranked ninth among U.S. states in installed wind power capacity and sixteenth by potential capacity.

 2009: Chicago Red Stars Formation

-In 2009, the Chicago Red Stars were formed and have played at the top level of U.S. women's soccer, except for the 2011 season.
+The Chicago Red Stars were formed in 2009 and have played at the top level of U.S. women's soccer since.

 As of August 2010, six Illinois universities ranked in the "first tier" among the top 500 National Universities in the nation, according to U.S. News & World Report.